railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Start by identifying the product that will be repaired using the product lot number.
 Open ERP then automatically completes fields from the selected lot – the partner fields, address, delivery location, and stock move.

-If a warranty period has been defined in the product description, in months, Open ERP then completes the field 'Warranty limit' with the correct warranty date.
+If a warranty period has been defined in the product description, in months, Open ERP then completes the field :guilabel:`Warranty limit` with the correct warranty date.

 You must then specify the components that you'll be adding, replacing or removing in the operations part.
 On each line you must specify the following: